Really enjoyed this short story by Fernando Sdrigotti called Jolts, as published by 3am Magazine in September.

 The editors who turned it down must be idiots.
 Who has never experienced such jolts in time?
 Our memories are far from linear – except perhaps in memoirs – and I am always more entranced by fiction that recognises this rather than tells its tale from start to finish.

-So enjoy Sdrigotti’s story and then why not spend time this Sunday sitting letting your memory jump from here to there and round again, to see where the jolts may take you.
+So enjoy the story by Fernando Sdrigotti story and then why not spend time this Sunday sitting letting your memory jump from here to there and round again, to see where the jolts may take you.

 Image from The Wellcome Collection